 After a single season away from Idaho, Linehan returned to the Vandals in 1992 as their offensive coordinator and quarterbacks coach.
-After two more seasons in Idaho, the Rebels won the Big Sky Conference championship in 1992 and made the playoffs in both 1992 and 1993.
-Behind Linehan's coaching in 1993 the Vandals led the nation in both scoring and total offense.
+Vandals won the Big Sky Conference championship in 1992 and made the playoffs in both 1992 and 1993.
+Linehan's coaching helped the Vandals lead the nation in both scoring and total offense in 1993.

 Washington State University

 In 1994, Linehan jumped to the highest level of college football when he was hired by the Washington State Cougars as their new wide receivers coach.
-After two seasons in that role, Linehan was promoted to offensive coordinator in 1996 while he kept his position as receivers coach.
+After two seasons in that role, Linehan was promoted to offensive coordinator while keeping his position as receivers coach.
 After an additional two seasons, he swapped his receivers coach position for quarterbacks coach while retaining the offensive coordinator position for the 1998 season.
-During his five seasons with the Cougars, the team made four bowl games and won the Pac-10 in 1995 for his third conference championship of his coaching career.
+During his five seasons with the Cougars, the team made four bowl games and won the Pac-10 in 1995.
+This marked his third conference championship in his coaching career.

-In 1999 Linehan moved east for his next coaching position at Louisville as their offensive coordinator and quarterbacks coach.
+In 1999, Linehan moved east for his next coaching position at Louisville as their offensive coordinator and quarterbacks coach.
 Between 1999 and 2001, a Louisville quarterback won the Conference-USA Player of the Year award each season.
-In addition to the Player of the Year awards, Louisville because the first Conference-USA team to ever win back-to-back conference championships in 2000 and 2001, for a total of five championships in his college coaching career.
+In addition to the Player of the Year awards, Louisville became the first Conference-USA team to ever win back-to-back conference championships in 2000 and 2001, adding to a total of five championships in Linehan’s college coaching career.

-In 2002, Linehan jumped to the NFL and the Minnesota Vikings when new head coach Mike Tice hired Linehan as the team's offensive coordinator and quarterbacks coach.
+In 2002, Linehan jumped to the NFL and the Minnesota Vikings when new head coach Mike Tice hired him as the team's offensive coordinator and quarterbacks coach.
 Linehan helped the Vikings offense reach new heights.
-In his first season, starting running back Michael Bennett lead the way as the Vikings had the top ranked rushing offense in the league.
+In his first season, starting running back Michael Bennett helped the Vikings achieve the top ranked rushing offense in the league.
 Bennett earned his only Pro Bowl appearance after that season.
-Beyond a potent rushing attack, Linehan's tenure with the Vikings was also defined by an explosive air attack led by Daunte Culpepper and Randy Moss.
+Beyond a potent rushing offense, Linehan's tenure with the Vikings was also defined by an explosive air attack led by Daunte Culpepper and Randy Moss.
 Overall, his three years in Minnesota set many league or team offensive records, including points, total yards, and rushing touchdowns.

 In 2005, Linehan accepted the offensive coordinator position with the Miami Dolphins under new head coach Nick Saban.
-That year, Linehan used two running backs (Ronnie Brown and Ricky Williams) effectively as the offense move from 29th in total yards in 2004 to 14th in 2005.
-The increased offensive output helped the Dolphins rebound from their first losing season in 2004 since 1988 as the team finished 9-7.
+That year, Linehan coached two running backs (Ronnie Brown and Ricky Williams) so effectively that the offense moved from 29th in total yards in 2004 to 14th in 2005.
+The increased offensive output helped the Dolphins rebound from their first losing season since 1988 in 2004 as the team finished 9-7.

 St. Louis Rams